khannasarthak/khannasarthak.github.io/_posts/2017-07-1-Binary-Trees.md

 categories: coding
 ---

 My learning progress on trees.
-Will upgrade with code snippets and how they are implemented in code.
+Will upgrade with code snippets and how they are used.

 ---

-* Create a basic binary tree
+### Create a basic binary tree

 ```python
 class Node: